iotexproject/pebble-simulator/README.md

 `pebble.dat` - The data points produced according to the spec

-`tracker01.key` - ECDSA key used by the simulator to sign data
+`privKey` - ECDSA private key used by the simulator to sign

+`pubKey`  - ECDSA publickey key used by the simulator to verify signature

 `cert.pem` - the cert for communicating via MQTT, which can be downloaded while creating `AWS IoT things`